albxncom/twitter_notifications/README.md

 cd path/to/twitter_notifications
 php -f activity.php
 ```

-6. Check the "Run automatically" option and you're good to go!
+Make sure to check the "Run automatically" option and you're good to go!